No1shiv/No1shiv/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Shiv-yellow)](https://stackoverflow.com/users/21301891/shiv-narayan-rawat)

 I'm
 Shiv Narayan Rawat, and I'm from Raipur, Chhattisgarh, India.
 I wanted to be a "Full Stack Web Developer" and grasp every required skill in web development, from front-end and back-end to database in other words the complete architecture that involves making a website work.
 I wanted to work in a challenging environment where I would contribute through my knowledge and skills as a professional, gain new skills, and experience, and enhance myself for further prospects.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular14, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, ExpressJs), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive), database(MongoDB, Mysql),

 Languages and Tools: